 Saratoga Investment Corp.
 Announces Offering of Notes and BBB+ Investment Grade Rating from Egan-Jones Ratings Company

-NEW YORK, NY, Oct.
-19, 2022 (GLOBE NEWSWIRE) -- Saratoga Investment Corp. (the "Company") SAR announced the commencement of a registered public offering of unsecured notes (the "Notes").
-The Company also announced that it has received an investment grade rating of "BBB+" from Egan-Jones Ratings Company, an independent, unaffiliated rating agency.
+/EIN News/ -- NEW YORK, NY, Oct.
+19, 2022 (GLOBE NEWSWIRE) -- Saratoga Investment Corp. (the “Company”) (NYSE: SAR) announced the commencement of a registered public offering of unsecured notes (the “Notes”).
+The Company also announced that it has received an investment grade rating of “BBB+” from Egan-Jones Ratings Company, an independent, unaffiliated rating agency.

 Egan-Jones is a Nationally Recognized Statistical Rating Organization (NRSRO) and is recognized by the National Association of Insurance Commissioners (NAIC) as a Credit Rating Provider (CRP).
 Egan-Jones is also certified by the European Securities and Markets Authority (ESMA).